traditionally dutch! Sint MAARTEN

 WHO IS SINT MAARTEN?

-Martinus of Tours was born in Hungary around the year 316 and at the age of 15, he became a soldaat in the Roman leger.
-He was stationed in Frankrijk.
+Sint Maarten, also known as Martin of Tours, was born around the year 316 in what is now Hungary.
+At the age of fifteen, he became a soldier in the Roman army and was later stationed in France.

 Woordenschat